dgwyer/server-side-render-x/README.md

 # New Server Side Render Component
 Introducing the `<ServerSideRenderX />` component as a direct replacement for the core `<ServerSideRender />` component.

+The core Server Side Render component is not optimized and provides a poor user experience.

 ## Usage

 Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include in your code as you would for any other component.